aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/working-with-pages/add-backgrounds/_index.md

 Background images can be used to add a watermark, or other subtle design, to documents.
 In Aspose.PDF for .NET, each PDF document is a collection of pages and each page contains a collection of artifacts.
 The [BackgroundArtifact](https://apireference.aspose.com/pdf/net/aspose.pdf/backgroundartifact) class can be used to add a background image to a page object.

-The following code snippet shows how to add a background image to PDF pages using the BackgroundArtifact object.
+The following code snippet shows how to add a background image to PDF pages using the BackgroundArtifact object with C#.

 ```csharp
 // For complete examples and data files, please go to https://github.com/aspose-pdf/Aspose.PDF-for-.NET